 - Gradually add small amounts of water to the dry ingredients, stirring constantly as you do.

-- Continue adding water until the mixture reaches a thick paste.
+- Continue adding water until the mixture becomes a thick paste.

 - Wet your toothbrush and add a pinch of the mixture to the bristles.